Herdora/chisel/docs/getting-started.md

 1. **Check Examples**: See our [Examples Guide](examples.md)
 2. **Community Support**: Join our Discord/Slack
 3. **Bug Reports**: Open issues on GitHub
-4. **Documentation**: This guide and inline help (`chisel --help`)
+4. **Documentation**: This guide and inline help (`kandc --help`)

 ---

 ## 🎉 Next Steps

 Congratulations!
-You've successfully run your first Chisel job.
+You've successfully run your first Keys & Caches job.
 Here's what to explore next:

 ### 📚 Learn More
 - **[Examples Guide](examples.md)** - See real-world use cases